MILWAUKEE RIVER KAYAKING

 Just park your car at the take-out (where you’ll finish your trip) and we will shuttle you back.

-Hope in our van
+Hop in our van

 We’ll transport you upriver to the put-in